 When you are first getting started, working with a single fulfillment center may be all you can handle.
 Putting systems in place can all be a big lift when you are new to eCommerce.
 In addition, it can be hard to split your stock between multiple warehouses until you establish sales patterns.

-If you decide that a single fulfillment warehouse is the best choice for you, you don’t have to choose a local 3PL provider.
-A fulfillment center that’s close to your customers will serve your business better than one that’s close to you.
+If you decide that a single shipping warehouse is the best choice for you, you don’t have to choose local 3PL services.
+A warehouse location that’s close to your customers will serve your business better than one that’s close to you.

 Your multi-location fulfillment warehouse strategy will largely depend on where your customers are.
 Let’s start with a hypothetical example.
 Toni runs Tropical Treats Candy Company out of a commercial building in Miami, Florida.
 At first, Toni sells her chocolate treats to local stores.
 Then she moves into eCommerce and begins to ship orders.
 She expects that most of her customers will be in Florida but good reviews quickly spread the word about her Macadamia Nut Surprise and Choco-Mango Madness.
 Before long, people across the United States are clamoring for her sweet treats.